-It was located at the northwest corner of Medinah Road and Lake Street in the Chicago suburb of unincorporated Bloomingdale, Illinois, but all advertisements and the mailing address read "Addison, Illinois."
+It was located at the northwest corner of Medinah Road and Lake Street in the Chicago suburb of Bloomingdale, Illinois, but all advertisements and the mailing address read "Addison, Illinois."

-The grove was purchased by John and Marie Spiezio in 1952 and they managed it until 1958.
+Paul's Grove was purchased by John and Marie Spiezio in 1952 and they managed it until 1958.

 |C. Diane Bishop: "My first job was Cinderella here in 1959.
 That's Mike the coachman in the seat.
 My fondest memory is when the horses spooked one day and jackknifed the coach into a tree.
 Moms were not happy."|